 - Remuneration of foreigners employed by a foreign government or by an international organization

-- Remuneration of foreign diplomats/ consular representatives who are not citizens of the Republic
+- Any remuneration of foreign diplomats/ consular representatives who are not citizens of the Republic

-- Remuneration of the crew of a Cypriot ship
+- The remuneration of the crew of a Cypriot ship

 - Allowances paid cover business expenses for the account of the employer